rspindel/csscaffold/README.markdown

 - Constants
 - SASS-style mixins
-- Compressed, Cached and Gzipped for speedy download
+- Compressed, Cached and Gzipped on-the-fly
 - Nested Selectors
-- Easy-to-use layout system
-- Utility classes and mixins to get you started
+- Perform PHP operationså
 - Image replace text by just linking to the image file
-- CSSTidy your CSS on the fly
-- And more...
 - Plus easily add your own functionality using the plugin system

-##Requirements
+##What you need

 - PHP5+
 - modrewrite enabled in Apache (optional)